 The pain and the sickly sluggishness were more then one could fathom enduring.
 I tried to talk, but my saliva was like dried Elmer’s glue coating the inside of my mouth.

-Trying to move my fingers was like trying to unthaw tree branches in sub-zero temperature.
-The slight movement of my fingers and hand sent wreathing pain up my arm.
+As discomforts of drastic proportions manifested all over my body, I began to feel pain in my right hand.
+I tried to move my fingers but it was like trying to unthaw tree branches in sub-zero temperature.
+The slightest movement of my fingers and hand sent wreathing pain up my arm.

 It was then that my brain tried to rouse my memory into retracing my steps because I had no clue what I had done the night before and why I was waking up in a cold and lonely jail cell.

 I never would have thought that the “fun” of teenage drinking would have pulled me to the pits of hell on earth.
-Addiction is a venomous beast with death as its goal, but it starts slow.
+Addiction is a venomous beast with death as its goal, and it starts slow.